katerebekah/csharp-dotnet-milestones/3-database-driven-applications/exercises/database/DBS_SAVING_VARIABLES.md

 ## Rules

-- Create a model and matching migration for saving constants  usign created or supplied ERD.
+- Create a model and matching migration for saving variables  usign created or supplied ERD.
 - Implement the Repository Pattern
 - There should be Unit Tests on all classes and methods you create.
 - Your solution should have at least 2 total projects.
 Unit Tests should be in it's own project.